TheNetsky/Microsoft-Rewards-Script/README.md

 1. A basic docker compose.yaml has been provided.

-2. Optionally, change any environmental variables other than `HEADLESS`, which must stay `=true`
+2. Optionally, customize your config by adding any other environmental variables from the table below.

-3. Build or rebuild and start the container using `docker compose up -d --build`
+3. Build and start the container using `docker compose up -d`.

 4. You can view logs with `docker logs netsky`